TadeQQ/online-item-marketplace/README.md

 ## Example online item marketplace with creating/login users, chat and adding/removing items.

-It use Next, Typescript, React Hook Form, React Query, Radix and Styled Components.
+It uses Next, Typescript, React Hook Form, React Query, Radix and Styled Components.

 ## How to use it